Nyerere National Park

 As the balloons gracefully glide over the sprawling savannah grasslands below, you’ll have the chance to marvel at a diverse array of wildlife.

-Lasting approximately an hour, the flight culminates with a delightful “Champagne Bush Breakfast” at the balloon’s landing site amidst the untamed wilderness.
+Lasting approximately an hour, the flight culminates with a delightful “Champagne Bush Breakfast” at the balloon’s landing site amidst the untamed wilderness of Nyerere National Park.

 For optimal exploration of the Selous Game Reserve, consider visiting during the dry season from July to October.
 During this period, vegetation is sparse, and animals congregate around water sources.